-Jennifer Nelson is a writer, educator, curriculum developer and an intuitive coach.
+Jennifer “Star Heart” Nelson is a writer, educator, curriculum developer and an intuitive coach.

 She helps people improve their environments improving their communication skills.
 She believes that kindness and a good sense of humor are essential.

-She has a bachelor’s degree in Journalism, she’s TESOL certified, and she is currently enrolled in both a Master’s of Education program and a Clinical Hypnotherapy program.
+She has a bachelor’s degree in Journalism, she’s TESOL certified, and she is currently enrolled in a Master’s of Education program.
+She’s also a healing arts practitioner.

 In her free time she enjoys studying healing modalities and personal development skills.
-She also has fun with playing the tin whistle, tongue drum, and Tibetan singing bowls.
 Her goal is to help people find sovereignty remembering the divinity within themselves.

 “If we can change the way we interact with ourselves and one another, then that sets the tone for experiencing more peaceful and harmonious lives for everyone.” – Jennifer Nelson